Daily Capacity Range:

 Seawater desalination utilizes permeable membranes, which are only tasked to remove dissolved solids while dividing the feed water into purified water and the rejected concentrated salts.
 The salts and other organics are thrown into the brine stream then flushed into a drain.
-At the end we have purified water that has 99% less dissolved salts.
-These sea water RO systems are immensely powerful, with the capacity of purifying significantly high TDS water.
+At the end we have purified water that has 99% less dissolved solids and salts.
+These seawater reverse osmosis systems are immensely powerful, with the capacity of purifying significantly high TDS water.

-Pure Aqua, Inc. has extensive experience desalting seawater all around the world.
-Our engineers consult for other manufacturers of reverse osmosis desalination equipment.
+Pure Aqua, Inc. has extensive experience in manufacturing water treatment systems that work to desalt seawater all around the world.
+Our engineers consult for other manufacturers of desalination equipment.
 Take advantage of our expertise.
 Contact Pure Aqua, Inc. today for expert, friendly service and top quality support.